IamLizu/news-aggregator/README.md

 ### Visualization

 - Use `yargs` to expose command `view` which without any query outputs stringified JSON.
 The string can be easily feed to different programs or API for further processing / handling if needed.

+## Future work scope
+- Write unit tests
+- Write mutation tests to ensure the written tests do strict checks when there's change in codebase.
+- Allow ability to choose between database or json file as storage
+- Allow ability to choose from various cloud machine learning APIs like ChatGPT, Aure Text processing etc.